 It was the biggest financial rescue of a bankrupt country in history.
 As of January 2019, Greece has only repaid 41.6 billion euros.
 It has scheduled debt payments beyond 2060.

 In return for the loan, the EU required Greece to adopt austerity measures.
 These reforms were intended to strengthen the Greek government and financial structures.
 They did that, but they also mired Greece in a recession that didn’t end until 2017.

-The crisis triggered the eurozone debt crisis and created fears of a global financial crisis.
-It threw into question the viability of the eurozone itself.
-It warned of what could happen to other heavily indebted EU members.
-All this from a country whose economic output is no bigger than the U.S. state of Connecticut.
+The crisis triggered the eurozone debt crisis, creating fears that it would spread into a global financial crisis.
+It warned of the fate of other heavily indebted EU members.
+This massive crisis was triggered by a country whose economic output is no bigger than the U.S. State of Connecticut.